| CORBA Program DevelopmentA D V E R T I S E M E N T

 exceptions were thrown during the try block, the client notifies us it has

+completed the call without an exception and terminates.
 Finally, you might be wondering whether it is always necessary to pass IORs

 around via files.
 The answer is certainly not, but because omniORB does not have